Skip to content

 Recreate each individual authorisation on the target Connect2id server.

-Example import for a individual record:
+Example import for an individual record:

 POST /authz-store/rest/v3/authorizations?import=true HTTP/1.1